rust-cv/levenberg-marquardt/README.md

 Solver for non-linear least-squares problems.

 The implementation is a port of the classic MINPACK implementation of the Levenberg-Marquardt (LM) algorithm.
-This versions is sometimes referred to as _exact_ LM.
+The version implemnted is sometimes referred to as _exact_ LM.

-We tried to achieve an floating point result _identical_ to the one of MINPACK, even (or especially) for rank deficient unstable problems.
+All current unit tests indicate that we achieved _identical_ output (on a floating-point level) to the MINPACK implementation, especially for rank deficient unstable problems.
+This was mainly useful for testing.
 The Fortran algorithm was extended with `NaN` and `inf` handling, similar to what [lmfit][lmfit] does.

+The crate offers a feature called `minpack-compat` which sets floating-point constants to the ones used by MINPACK and removes the termination criterion of "zero residuals".
+This is necessary for identical output to MINPACK but generally not recommend.

 # Usage